DefangLabs/defang-docs/blog/2024-03-04-about-my-journey-deploying-my-first-web-application.md

 </div>

 <div align="center" style="color: gray">
-    I have this scary screen when trying to delete the service I created; this is merely one of the many errors I faced
+    <em>I have this scary screen when trying to delete the service I created; this is merely one of the many errors I faced</em>
 </div>
 <br>